Mario Monicelli

-Mario Alberto Ettore Monicelli ([ˈmaːrjo moniˈtʃɛlli]; 16 May 1915 – 29 November 2010) was an Italian film director and screenwriter and one of the masters of the Commedia all'Italiana (Comedy Italian style).
-He was nominated six times for an Oscar, and was awarded the Golden Lion for his career.
+Mario Alberto Ettore Monicelli ([ˈmaːrjo moniˈtʃɛlli]; 16 May 1915 – 29 November 2010) was an Italian film director and screenwriter, one of the masters of the commedia all'italiana ("Italian-style comedy").
+He was nominated six times for an Oscar, and received the Golden Lion for his career.

 Biography

 The early times

-Monicelli was born in Rome to a well-do family from Ostiglia, a comune in the province of Mantua, in the Northern Italian region of Lombardy, as the second of five children of Tomaso Monicelli, a journalist, and Maria Carreri, a housewife.
-His older half-brother, Giorgio (whose mother was actress Elisa Severi), worked as writer and translator.
+Monicelli was born in Rome to an upper-class family from Ostiglia, a town in the province of Mantua, in the Northern Italian region of Lombardy.
+He was the second of the five children of Tomaso Monicelli, a journalist, and Maria Carreri, a housewife.
+His older half-brother, Giorgio (whose mother was actress Elisa Severi), worked as a writer and translator.
 An older brother, Franco, was a journalist.

-Raised in Rome, Viareggio (Tuscany) and Milan, Monicelli lived a carefree youth, and many of the cinematic jokes he later shot in Amici Miei (My Friends) were inspired by his own experiences during his youth in Tuscany.
+Monicelli was raised in Rome, Viareggio (Tuscany) and Milan.
+He lived a mostly carefree youth.
+Many of the cinematic jokes he later shot in My Friends (1975) were inspired by his own experiences during his years in Tuscany.

-In Milan, he finished his third year of high school and began his university studies.
-In the Lombard capital, Monicelli met Riccardo Freda, Remo Cantoni, Alberto Lattuada, Alberto Mondadori and Vittorio Sereni; together they founded, with the support of the publisher Mondadori, the newspaper "Camminare", in which Monicelli dealt with film criticism.
-Monicelli recounted how, in his criticism, he was very critical of Italian films, while, on the other hand, he exalted American and French films, which he loved very much, stating that perhaps he did so out of a veiled form of anti-fascism.
-"Camminare" did not last long as the Ministry of Popular Culture suppressed it because it was considered left-wing.
+During his time at the university in Milan, Monicelli met Riccardo Freda, Remo Cantoni, Alberto Lattuada, Alberto Mondadori and Vittorio Sereni, with whom he founded the newspaper Camminare, also thanks to the support of the publisher Mondadori.
+In Camminare, Monicelli wrote the columns on film criticism.
+He tended to write critically about Italian films while praising American and French films.
+Monicelli later recounted that his non-nationalistic taste might have been a veiled form of anti-fascism.
+Indeed, the experience with Camminare did not last long in fascist Italy.
+The Ministry of Popular Culture soon shut the publication down because of its left-wing ideas.

-Later, Monicelli returned to Tuscany, where he completed his University studies in Pisa, at the Faculty of Literature and Philosophy.
-Interested in the world of celluloid, he kept on putting off graduating until he was called up for military service.
-Monicelli said: "it was enough to go to graduation dressed as a soldier and you didn't need a thesis or anything else [...]
-That's how my degree came about, I don't even know if it's valid".
+Monicelli later returned to Tuscany to complete his studies with the department of Literature and Philosophy of the University of Pisa.
+He delayed his graduation until he was drafted into the army.
+Monicelli later said: "dressing as a soldier was enough to get your degree; you didn't even need to write a dissertation, nor anything else [...]
+That's how my graduation went, I even doubt the worth of my degree."

-In 1934 he shot his "first cinematographic experiment", the short film Cuore rivelatore (Tell-tale Heart), inspired by Edgar Allan Poe's work of the same name, together with Alberto Mondadori and Alberto Lattuada, with the latter acting as set designer as he was an architecture student at the time.
-The three sent it to a national cultural festival, "Littoriali", hoping in vain that it would be shown, but the film was branded as an example of "paranoid cinema".
+In 1934 he shot his first cinematographic experiment, together with the then architecture student Alberto Lattuada who provided the scenography and Alberto Mondadori.
+Their short film, Cuore Rivelatore, was inspired by Edgar Allan Poe's short story of the same name (The Tell-tale Heart).
+The three sent it to the Littorali national cultural festival, but it wasn't shown because it was branded as an example of "paranoid cinema".